tmcgilchrist/ghuntley/content/notes/ubiquiti.md

 >
 > The wireless network, like most open-source projects, is provided "as is" without warranties of any kind, either expressed or implied.
 >
-> Cheese Clause: By signing in you are agreeing that in exchange for the use of our nextwork, you own Erin a wheel of Castello White.
+> Cheese Clause: By signing in you are agreeing that in exchange for the use of our nextwork, you owe Erin a wheel of Castello White.
 If you fail to pay the very reasonable price of cheese you will instead forfeit the soul of you second born.

 # firewall
 - In firewall rules are processed for packets entering a given interface.